hchyang/PSiTE/README.md

 ### 2.5 fa2wes (module 5)

-In addition to simulating WGS data, CSiTE can also simulate WES data (Illumina) by running module fa2wes.
+In addition to simulating WGS data, PSiTE can also simulate WES data (Illumina) by running module fa2wes.
 Similar to module fa2wgs, fa2wes first computes sequencing coverage (or read number) for each genome in the tumor/normal sample and then calls a WES simulator to simulate short reads.